Last Updated on February 3, 2023

 It is in a category of mountains over 14,000 feet high and one of the 53 ‘14ers’ in Colorado.
 It is one of the top mountains in the United States and definitely the most famous and most attainable ‘14er.’

-The entrance to Pikes Peak Highway, the 19-mile breathtaking trip to the summit, is a few miles west of Colorado Springs on US-24 and 1 hour south of Denver.
+The entrance to Pikes Peak Highway, the 19-mile breathtaking Pikes Peak Drive to the summit, is a few miles west of Colorado Springs on US-24 and 1 hour south of Denver.

-How to get to the summit of Pikes Peak
+How to get to the Pikes Peak Mountain

 Use this helpful FREE map of the Pike Peak Highway to find the highlights, parking lots, visitor’s center, restrooms, and food.

 Pikes Peak summit is accessible by driving Pikes Peak Highway.
-The toll road operated by the city of Colorado Springs is 19 miles one way with an estimated 162 turns and switchbacks.
+The road to Pikes Peak is toll road is operated by the city of Colorado Springs and the Pikes Peak drive is 19 miles one way with an estimated 162 turns and switchbacks.

 There are many ways to reach the Pikes Peak summit depending on your interests, time, and fitness level.
 One of the most popular ways visitors reach the summit is by simply driving Pikes Peak Highway, but other methods are hiking, biking, riding the Cog Railway to the summit, or taking a guided tour that will make all the arrangements for you.